casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/full-installation-tutorial.md

 2. Perform any necessary customization changes on your fork of the example contract.
 3. Compile the customized code to Wasm.
 4. Send the customized Wasm as a deploy to a Casper network.

+### Crates and Modules

+The contract implementation starts by importing the following essential Casper crates:

+- [casper_contract](https://docs.rs/casper-contract/latest/casper_contract/index.html) - A Rust library for writing smart contracts on Casper networks
+- [casper_types](https://docs.rs/casper-types/latest/casper_types/) - Types used to allow the creation of Wasm contracts and tests for use on Casper networks

+The contract code defines additional modules in the `contract/src` folder:

+- `constants` - Constant values required to run the contract code
+- `error` - Errors related to the NFT contract
+- `events` - A library for contract-emitted events
+- `metadata` - A module handling the contract's metadata and corresponding dictionary
+- `modalities` - Common expectations around contract usage and behavior
+- `utils` - Utility and helper functions to run the contract code

 ### Initialization Flow